 Emergency measures in the wake of Covid-19:

 Wisconsin Governor Tony Evers has ordered a ban on all gatherings of 10 people or more in the state.
+Non-essential businesses will remain closed through May 27th at the earliest.
 Bars and restaurants cannot offer seating or indoor food or drinks, but take-out or delivery services are permitted.
+Schools are closed and will not reopen for this academic year.

 Wisconsin's largest city is the meeting place of three rivers: the Milwaukee, the Kinnickinnic, and the Juneau.
 There are things to do all day long as well as through the night in this eclectic city.
 Spend a day on the beaches of Lake Michigan or an evening on the town.